Trinity Evangelical Divinity School

-Trinity Evangelical Divinity School (TEDS) is the divinity school of Trinity International University, an evangelical Christian university headquartered in Bannockburn, Illinois.
+Trinity Evangelical Divinity School (TEDS) was the divinity school of Trinity International University, an evangelical Christian university headquartered in Bannockburn, Illinois.
 The divinity school was founded in 1897.

 In April 2025, Trinity Evangelical Divinity School announced that it would merge with Trinity Western University in British Columbia, Canada, and would cease operations at the Chicagoland campus.

 Overview

 TEDS is one of the largest seminaries in the world, enrolling more than 1,200 graduate students in professional and academic programs, including more than 150 in its Ph.D. programs.
 The most popular degree at the school, the Master of Divinity (M.Div.) degree, prepares pastors, educators, and missionaries for many kinds of service.
 The school also offers a range of focused Master of Arts programs in mental health counseling, theological studies, the New Testament, the Old Testament, and other disciplines.
 Trinity offers a comprehensive listing of academic programs with Master of Arts (MA), Master of Divinity (M.Div), Master of Theology (Th.M), Doctor of Ministry (D.Min) and Doctor of Philosophy (Ph.D) degrees.

 TEDS is affiliated with the Evangelical Free Church of America and is accredited by the Association of Theological Schools in the United States and Canada.
 It publishes the Trinity Journal.

 Trinity honors and continues the legacy of its major contributors through a combination of centers, lectures, and honoraria.
 The Carl F. H. Henry Center is a nod to longtime TEDS faculty member and theologian Carl F. H. Henry, which also continues his vision of theological development.
 The Paul Hiebert Center for World Christianity and Global Theology is named after the Trinity Evangelical Missions department faculty member Paul Hiebert.
 He made numerous contributions to the field of mission research and practical application on the field.
 The Hiebert Center at TEDS is designed to foster collaboration between missionary personnel, academics, and laypeople from across the world to engage in research and field work.
 The Kenneth Kantzer Lectures are named after the namesake visionary who shaped Trinity Evangelical Divinity School.

 In April 2025, TEDS and Trinity Western University (TWU) announced that TWU is assuming ownership of TEDS in a process that will complete in 2026.